fractalbass/data_science/_posts/2017-07-06-data_science_8.markdown

 [Neural Net Agent...
 Mission Impossible.](https://youtu.be/eF4ugkTBa1E)

 In this video the agent success rate dropped to 62%.

+## How does this compare to a real person?

 When I tried it at that level, I got...

 ```
  Game over.
 Caught:39   Dropped:61  Success Rate=39%
 ```

 I'll spare you the video.
-Suffice it to say that we lost a few Humptys.
+Suffice it to say that when I tried the game at that level, I lost more than a few Humptys.

 ## Conclusion